karmaniverous/blog/_posts/2024-09-03-github-as-an-idea-factory.md

 Having made that observation, though, I think there's one step that stands out from the others just because it involves a kind of categorical shift.
 On one side of it, you've got a whole whiteboard full of ideas.
 On the other side, you've got a SINGLE idea that you're actually going to execute.

-For lack of a better term, let's call this step _Triage:_
+For lack of a better term, let's call this step _Discovery:_

-{% include figure image_path="/assets/images/idea-triage.png" caption="Idea Triage" %}
+{% include figure image_path="/assets/images/idea-discovery.png" caption="Idea Discovery" %}

 You see the problem, right?
 You've got a bunch of ideas.
 You can't execute on EVERYTHING.
 You HAVE to choose.
 Any resources (e.g. time & money) you commit to a BAD idea are resources you'll NEVER be able to commit to any of the very few GOOD ideas in your pile.